First International Academic Conference on the Visual History Archive

 LOS ANGLES, CA—(March 15, 2010)—The USC Shoah Foundation Institute for Visual History and Education, which maintains an archive of nearly 52,000 video interviews with Holocaust survivors and other witnesses, will host its first International Digital Access, Outreach, and Research Conference from March 25–26, bringing together representatives from the 25 universities and museums worldwide that have access to the Institute’s archive of testimony (see participant list below).

-The Institute is part of the College of Letters, Arts & Sciences at the University of Southern California.
+The Institute is part of the College of Letters, Arts and Sciences at the University of Southern California.
 “The Visual History Archive will transform how we study the Holocaust and genocide.
 In fact, this transformation has already begun at universities and museums around the world,” said Howard Gillman, Dean of USC College.
 “But the testimonies are enhancing other studies as well, across a vast range of disciplines.
-We have much yet to discover about the depths of the archive’s academic potential as well as its limits; this unprecedented gathering of colleagues is a first-ever opportunity for us to truly learn together.”
+We have much yet to discover about the depths of the archive’s academic potential as well as its limits; this unprecedented gathering of colleagues is a first ever opportunity for us to truly learn together.”

 The conference is made possible by a grant from the Jim Joseph Foundation, which is assisting the Institute in supporting a worldwide initiative to broaden access to the testimonies and increase their educational use throughout the world.